runnerty/runnerty/docs/notifiers.md

 ### Usage

 The destination of a notifier is to use it in our plan's processes to communicate notifications.
-We could say that using an executor has two parts: `configuration` and `params`.
+We could say that using a notifier has two parts: `configuration` and `params`.

 The configuration properties are set in the [config.json](config.md).
 They are the identifiers fields of the notifier.
 For example, this is the configuration properties for the @runnerty/executor-telegram: